Memory-induced complex contagion in epidemic spreading: Conclusions

 All these results show a crucial feature of agents that possess the long-term memory mode.
 Focusing only on the late-time prevalence of fully infected populations provides little insight about the system's constituents.
 Nevertheless, widely distinct and clearly distinctive behaviors appear with the analysis of patient zero scenarios.
 Moreover, a common effect of agents' memory is the breaking of the symmetry between the order parameters $\bar{c}$, $P$, and~${\rho_\text{st}}$.
 If agents are memoryless, all three order parameters are completely identical.
 This symmetry is broken when agents possess a long-term memory mode, and the critical points become dissociated.
 The system first transitions from the healthy phase to an either bistable or excitable intermediate regime, followed by a hybrid transition to the endemic phase.
 This differs from a double phase transition, where the same order parameter undergoes two consecutive phase transitions, a phenomenon usually associated to node and/or topological heterogeneities~\cite{Dodds:2004,Chen:2018,Colomer:2014,Allard:2017}.

-The analysis of our stylized, yet feature-rich model ev- idences a crucial role of non-Markovianity in the spread of epidemic outbreaks.
-In particular, the agents’s mem- ory range dramatically impacts the outbreak of newly introduced pathogens, currently an active field of epi- demic modeling.
-Nonetheless, further research is neces- sary.
-A thorough study of finite, nonvanishing relaxation times of the viral load of dormant nodes can aid in fur- ther elucidating the interplay between memory modes, and its effects on the system’s properties.
-Furthermore, the inclusion of nontrivial contact networks will supply renewed insight on the relevance of microscopic mecha- nisms and topological properties in dynamical processes on networks.
+The analysis of our stylized, yet feature-rich model evidences a crucial role of non-Markovianity in the spread of epidemic outbreaks.
+In particular, the agents' memory range dramatically impacts the outbreak of newly introduced pathogens.
+This topic is currently a very active field of epidemic modeling, with applications ranging from the appearance of exotic diseases, to the dissemination of fake news on social media.

+Nonetheless, further research is necessary.
+A thorough study of finite, non-vanishing relaxation times of the viral load of dormant nodes can aid in further elucidating the interplay between memory modes, and its effects on the system's properties.
+Furthermore, the inclusion of nontrivial contact networks will supply renewed insight on the relevance of microscopic mechanisms and topological properties in dynamical processes on networks.